Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 Amal Sobh, displaced from Beit Lahia with 30 relatives — including 13 orphans — said the three-wheel vehicle carrying their belongings broke down and they had no fuel, leaving the family stranded.

-After one of her boys came down with a fever, the only food or medicine they were able to get was bread that a passerby gave to them.
+After one of her boys came down with a fever, the only food they were able to get was bread that a passerby gave to them.
+She didn't have money to buy medicine.

 Meanwhile in Muwasi, an area at the southern end of the strip where Israel has encouraged people to move, displaced Palestinians from northern Gaza struggled to find shelter due to overcrowding and lack of adequate resources.
 Many have been forced to live on the streets.